 In fact, no matter what the circumstances, staffing agencies can help make your job search easier.
 Once they know your skill set and work preferences, recruiters can not only recommend you directly to hiring managers, they also have close connections with local employers, often hearing of open jobs before they’re posted publicly, if they’re advertised at all.

 Getting in first can be quite an advantage, especially when you have someone advocating on your behalf.

 And if you’re looking for off-site work, many of the positions Robert Half staffs fit the bill.
-We have temporary, full-time and temp-to-hire opportunities across the U.S., and we uncover new ones every day.
+We have temporary, full-time and temp-to-hire opportunities across Canada, and we uncover new ones every day.
 Our staffing experts are well-versed in all types of work-related scenarios, including remote job searches and working away from the office.